fbpx

 However, if you’re over 25 team members and growing fast, I highly recommend the classic Reframing Organizations by Lee Bolman and Terrence Deal.
 It shares four key frameworks for understanding organizations and what they need to be successful.

-The health and fitness industry is huge, competitive, and confusing to navigate.
-Change Maker helps you make sense of the chaos and lays out a clear roadmap for success.
-Get the first chapter for free by signing up below.
+The health and fitness industry is huge, highly competitive, and often confusing to navigate.
+Dr. Berardi helps you make sense of the chaos, laying out a clear roadmap to help you achieve both personal and professional success.